Tarrus Riley

-Omar "Tarrus" Riley (born April 26, 1979, Bronx, New York, United States) is a Jamaican-American reggae singer and member of the Rastafari movement.
+Omar "Tarrus" Riley, CD (born April 26, 1979, Bronx, New York, United States) is a Jamaican-American reggae singer and member of the Rastafari movement.

 Biography

-Riley was born in Bronx, New York, and raised in Jamaica.
+Riley was born in The Bronx, New York, United States, and was raised in Jamaica.
 His father Jimmy Riley was a veteran reggae singer.
 Tarrus made his recording debut as a teenager.
 In 2004, he released his debut album, Challenges.

 Riley has consistently racked up awards for his work.
 Among his accolades are Best Singer, Male Vocalist, Cultural Artiste, Song of the Year, and Best Song.
 Some of the awards institutions that have rewarded Riley include the Youth View Awards, The Star People's Choice Awards, EME Awards, and the Reggae Academy awards.
 He is the holder of Jamaica's CVM TV's 15th Anniversary Award, held in February 2009, for the "Most Admired Song in the Past 15 Years" for the hit "She's Royal".

 In 2009 Riley released his third album, Contagious, on Cannon Productions.
 The album was distributed by VP Records.
 It contained the hits "Start Anew", "Contagious", and "Good Girl Gone Bad" featuring Konshens and Superman, a cover of a Robin Thicke original.
 2010 saw the release of the chart-topper "Protect the People", which scaled several charts in Jamaica and across the Caribbean.
 Early 2011 saw the release of the Black History-themed "Shaka Zulu Pickney", which was featured on a Nyabinghi rhythm album from Bombrush Music.
 The video for the song, which was directed by Storm Saulter, was well received upon its release.

 His interest in educating the youth about Black History resulted in the Tarrus Riley Freedom Writers Competition, which ran on Jamaica's Irie FM radio station.